 The overview of the user accounts allowing the administration of the CMS

-There is no adminer tool, providing the MySQL database management functionality, available inside the TKL Django, TKL Ruby on Rails, TKL Redmine, TKL Tomcat on Apache images, but the database can be managed directly and for that purpose, we use the root account the same way as if the adminer tool was available.
+There is no adminer tool, providing the MySQL database management functionality, available inside the TKL Django, TKL Ruby on Rails, TKL Redmine, TKL Tomcat on Apache images, but the database can be managed directly and for that purpose, we use the root or adminer account the same way as if the adminer tool was available.
+In order to login to the Django administration in case of TKL Django image, we use the admin user account.
 There is no database inside the TKL node.js image at all.

 Inside the TKL Redmine image, we can login to the project management at following address http://IP.address.ofour.server/login, using the admin user account.
 The access to the repositories inside the image is possible via following destinations: